 Many hardworking adults think fondly of their teenage years, claiming they miss the freedom and the lack of real-life worries.
 For them, their teenage life seems so ideal compared to their life now as they did not have to worry about the future, put food on the table, or discipline unruly children.
 They forget, however, that it can be hard being a teenager.
+Irvine Christian Counseling can help both teens and adults navigate the challenges they face at different stages of life, offering support and understanding.

 As the teenage body metamorphoses from a child to an adult, many “strange” physical, mental and emotional changes occur that greatly affect the teen’s self-image and even self-worth.
 Increased demands from school and parents also add to the on-going stresses of the bodily changes.